Filmmaking Stuff | For Independent Filmmakers

 Richard Abramowitz Talks About Independent Movie Distribution

-The world of motion picture distribution is changing at an amazing rate.
+The world of motion picture distribution is changing at a fantastic rate.
 Video on Demand and internet outlets like CreateSpace and iTunes are opening up opportunities for independent filmmakers in ways never-before-seen.
 I have said it before, but it is only a matter of time until all motion pictures (both studio and independent) will be available globally, whenever there is a demand.

 Richard Abramowitz is president of Abramorama, a consulting firm specializing in the production, marketing, distribution and representation of independent films.
 Earlier this week, Richard took a few minutes to answer some questions regarding the current state of independent movie distribution.